Trailblazer-Analytics/bi-doc/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Business Source License 1.1 (BSL)** - see the [LICENSE](LICENSE) file for details.

+### ⚠️ Commercial Use Restrictions

+**IMPORTANT**: Commercial and production use is **RESTRICTED** until July 4, 2028.

+**Permitted Uses**:
+- ✅ Non-commercial research and evaluation
+- ✅ Personal and educational purposes
+- ✅ Open source development and testing

+**Prohibited Uses**:
+- ❌ Production business operations
+- ❌ Paid consulting or services
+- ❌ Commercial product integration
+- ❌ Revenue-generating activities

+**Future**: Automatically converts to Apache 2.0 license on July 4, 2028.

 ## 🆘 Support